Richard Wetherill

 Richard Wetherill (1858–1910), a member of a Colorado ranching family, was an amateur archaeologist who discovered, researched and excavated sites associated with the Ancient Pueblo People.
 He is credited with the rediscovery of Cliff Palace in Mesa Verde in Colorado and was responsible for initially selecting the term Anasazi, Navajo for ancient enemies, as the name for these ancient people.
 He also excavated Kiet Seel ruin, now in Navajo National Monument in northeastern Arizona, and Pueblo Bonito in Chaco Canyon, New Mexico.

 Wetherill was fascinated by the ruins and artifacts of the Southwestern United States and made a living as a rancher, guide, excavator of ancient ruins, and trading post operator.
 He was criticized as a "pot hunter" by his archaeologist competitors, although many of the artifacts he found were sold or donated to prominent museums and his work was often financed or overseen by museums.
 In 1910, he was murdered in mysterious circumstances by a Navajo in Chaco Canyon.

 Wetherill's work was important in securing the designation of Mesa Verde as a National Park and Chaco Canyon as a National Monument.

 Early life and family

 Richard Wetherill was born June 12, 1858, the oldest of five sons and two daughters of Quaker parents Benjamin Kite (B.K.)
-Wetherhill and Marion Tompkins, in Chester, Pennsylvania.
+Wetherill and Marion Tompkins, in Chester, Pennsylvania.
 When Richard was one year old, his family moved to Fort Leavenworth, Kansas.
 In 1876 the family moved to Joplin, Missouri and three years later to Rico, Colorado.
 In 1880 the family settled in the valley of the Mancos River in Colorado.
 In 1882, the family founded the Alamo Ranch, 3 mi south of the town of Mancos on homesteaded land.
-By 1895 the family owned 1000 acre of heavily-mortgaged land.
+By 1895 the family owned 1000 acre of heavily mortgaged land.

-Richard Wetherhill married Marietta Palmer on December 12, 1896 in Sacramento, California.
+Richard Wetherill married Marietta Palmer on December 12, 1896, in Sacramento, California.
 The couple had five children: Richard, Elizabeth, Robert, Marion, and Ruth.